Hercules and Cacus: History of the commission

 Meanwhile, in Florence, the republican enemies of the Medici took advantage of the chaos to expel Ippolito de' Medici from the city and return the marble to Michelangelo.
 Vasari stated a change in subject, which is substantiated by a terracotta bozzetto, as a Samson Slaying the Philistines.
 This was probably to separate the project from the Medici and was allowed due to Bandinelli, as a supporter of the Medici, having to leave the city.
 In 1530, Emperor Charles V assisted the Medici in retaking possession of Florence after a long siege.
 Pope Clement VII subsequently installed his illegitimate son Alessandro de Medici as duke of Florence.
 Bandinelli then returned and continued his work on the statue.
 Finally in 1534 the work on the statue was finished transported from his studio to the Piazza della Signoria and placed on its marble pedestal as part of the ringiera.

 Although descriptions of its unveiling in 1534 provided verbal and written criticisms of the marble, most were instead aimed at the Medici family for dissolving the Republic and were not aesthetic.
 A few of the writers of these hypercritical verses were imprisoned by Alessandro de' Medici, further suggesting a political commentary.
 The two harshest critics were Giorgio Vasari and Benvenuto Cellini, both of whom were champions of Michelangelo and rivals of Bandinelli for Medici patronage.
 Vasari lamented the change of hands from Michelangelo to Bandinelli, and the change of design.
 Cellini referred to the emphatic musculature as "a sack full of melons", forgetting that Michelangelo had received similar deprecation previously by Leonardo da Vinci.
 Neither Vasari nor Cellini can be viewed as unbiased due to their rivalry with Bandinelli.
 The Medici were quite satisfied and rewarded Bandinelli greatly for his efforts with land, money, and he was later placed in charge of all sculptural and architectural programs for the Medici under Cosimo I.

+During a restoration in 1994 it was discovered that it consists of at least twenty pieces of marble.